cmu-llms-class/cmu-llm-class-website-2024/syllabus.md

 **Readings**: There will be reading materials for each lecture, which students are required to read through  _before_ the class.

-**Quizes**: Each class will start with an in-person quiz about the reading materials for the lecture or the material from previous lectures.

 **Interactive Activities**:
 There will be ungraded, interactive activities interspersed through the lectures.
 These will be things like discussing a topic from the class with those sitting near you or answering questions via polling software.